fusion5/x86-64-linux-cpu-trap-flag/README.md

 to be executed.
 These could be converted into readable assembly code by means of a disassembly function.

 ## Debugging

-The _strace_ tool has been particularly helpful for debugging.
+The _strace_ tool has been particularly helpful to debug the code.

-Since functionality is based on system calls, and since they are called from assembly (in the assembly-only program), in which it's easy to make mistakes, I had to verify the system calls that are performed and their parameters.
+Since functionality is based on system calls, and since they are called from assembly language, in which it's easy to make mistakes, I had to verify the system calls that are performed and their parameters.
 To do so, one can run: